Bryan Sheffield

-Bryan Sheffield (born 1978) serves as Founder and Managing Partner of Formentera Partners, an energy focused private equity group.
-Prior to Formentera, Sheffield founded Parsley Energy, an independent oil and gas company where he served as CEO, Chairman of the Board, and Chairman Emeritus.
+Bryan Sheffield (born 1978) is a businessperson in the oil and gas industry.
+He founded Parsley Energy in 2008, which was sold to his father Scott D. Sheffield's company Pioneer Natural Resources in 2021.

+Since then, Sheffield has operated a private equity company.
+Sheffield is a major donor to Donald Trump's presidential campaigns.

 Early life and education

 Bryan Sheffield is the son of Scott D. Sheffield, chief executive officer (CEO) of Pioneer Natural Resources.

 In 2001, he received a Bachelor of Business Administration in Finance from Southern Methodist University.

 Career

 In 2008, Sheffield founded Parsley Energy, taking over 109 old wells that his grandfather Joe Parsley had drilled in the Midland, Texas area.
 He had no previous experience in the energy business, just "family connections" and a "trader's taste for risk".

 In January 2018, Sheffield announced he would resign from his role as CEO of Parsley Energy and become the executive chairman of the company.

-In 2020, Sheffield founded Formentera Partners, an energy focused private equity group where he currently serves as Founder and Managing Partner.
+Sheffield donated more than $1 million to Donald Trump's 2024 presidential campaign.
+After Trump's re-election, Sheffield said he hoped that Trump would not push American oil companies to expand oil production, saying "Our stocks will be absolutely crushed if we start growing our production the way Trump is talking about it."